USD/IQD exchange rate slumps in Baghdad

-Shafaq News/ The U.S. dollar (USD) exchange rate against the Iraqi dinar (IQD) declined in the daily transactions at the official markets of Baghdad, but remained the same in Erbil on Sunday.
+Shafaq News/ The U.S. dollar (USD) exchange rate against the Iraqi dinar (IQD) edged lower in the daily transactions at the official markets of Baghdad, but remained the same in Erbil on Thursday.

 Our correspondent said that the selling and buying rates of 100 USD in the local markets of the Iraqi capital rested at 149,000 and 148,000 IQD, respectively.